DynamicsAndNeuralSystems/pyspi_paper_code/README.md

 [![DOI](https://zenodo.org/badge/651395505.svg)](https://zenodo.org/badge/latestdoi/651395505)

+Readme and code in this repo were compiled by @olivercliff (originally published in [https://github.com/olivercliff/pyspi-paper](https://github.com/olivercliff/pyspi-paper)) with additions by @anniegbryant.

 This repository illustrates how the figures in the paper, "Unifying pairwise interactions in complex dynamics", were created.

 We provide both precomputed CSV files, with which to recreate the figures, as well as scripts to generate these CSVs from scratch.